Dark haired Teen girl in striped sweater on couch with laptop, planner, blanket

 This checklist should act as a guide to get you started on your junior year college planning, but these aren’t the only things you have to do.
 So make sure you keep track of everything you’ve done so far as well as everything else you need to get done.
 The best way to tackle the college search and admission process is by staying organized.

 • Meet with your school counselor.
-You’ll want to make sure that you’ll complete all the requisites for your diploma.
+You’ll want to make sure that you complete all the requisites for your diploma.
 Take full advantage of the classes offered by your high school and schedule a rigorous course load for senior year.
 Also check on your class rank and your current GPA.
-If you haven’t performed as well as you had hoped the first two years of high school, it’s not too late to change that.
+If you haven’t performed as well as you had hoped in the first two years of high school, it’s not too late to change that.
 An upward trend in grades is something colleges like to see.

-• Sign up for standardized test(s): In the beginning of the semester, look up testing dates and locations for the SAT and/or ACT.
+• Sign up for standardized test(s): At the beginning of the semester, look up testing dates and locations for the SAT and/or ACT.
 The tests are typically offered about once a month during the school year.
 Decide which test you’re most comfortable with and which one highlights your strengths most to colleges by taking a few practice tests.

 • Plan your college visits: Start to narrow down your college selection and schedule visits to your top choices for the summer.
 Make sure those colleges fit the most important qualifications to you: size, location, cost, majors, any special programs of interest, etc.